-If you've been following our ramblings here at Tannin, you know that we're big fans of natural-looking substrates in biotope-inspired aquariums.
-Most of the tropical substrates that we've seen in nature are comprised of soils, bits of plants, bark, wood fibers, and other organic materials.
+If you've been following my ramblings here at Tannin, you know that we're big fans of natural-looking substrates in biotope-inspired aquariums.
+Most of the tropical substrates that we've seen in nature are comprised of soils, bits of plants, bark, wood fibers, and other organic materials, in addition to sands.

-"Fundo Tropical" is a clean, totally natural, sustainably-sourced, and highly functional substrate enhancement media that will give your biotope all the authenticity, aesthetic boost, and functionality that you'd want from a substrate material!
+"Fundo Tropical" is a clean, totally natural, sustainably-sourced, and highly functional substrate enhancement media, consisting of natural roots, bark, and coconut- based materials, that will give your biotope all the authenticity, aesthetic boost, and functionality that you'd want from a substrate material!

 ORIGIN: Southeast Asia